bagder/uncurled/project/good-contrib.md

 ## Minimum first shot

-When you write code, try to make a first minimal implementation and ask for feedeback and confirmation that you are going in the right direction.
+When you write code, try to make a first minimal implementation and ask for feedback and confirmation that you are going in the right direction.
 You do not want to waste a lot of time and effort on a huge change only to learn that the project team prefer you implement it in a complete different manner.